 Target Customers

 The target customers in this radius are those labelled as “Middleburg” (ESRI, 2017c), with a median age of 35.3 and income of $55,000.
-This falls nearly in the middle of two groups above, so a target age group would consist of families, aged 25-44, accounting for 25.3% of households in the three-mile radius of the proposed location (ESRI, 2017a).
+This falls nearly in the middle of the two groups above, so a target age group would consist of families, aged 25-44, accounting for 25.3% of households in the three-mile radius of the proposed location (ESRI, 2017a).
 A secondary target is students attending North Medford High School (NMHS) due to the proximity to the proposed location.
 NMHS has 1,750 enrolled students (Medford School District, 2017).

 The ice cream market drivers are “premium” and “flavor,” while health plays a role for 19% of frozen treat buyers (Bloom, 2016).
 In other words, people are willing to spend more for a quality product in the name of indulgence.
 The Middleburg group generally spends their entertainment budget on family-oriented activities and restaurants (ESRI, 2017b).
 They also prefer to buy American when possible, and are comfortable with technology.
 This group makes up for 6.5%, or 1,759 households in the target area (ESRI, 2017c).

 The Middleburg set prefers SUVs and trucks, enjoys country music, and likes to focus on family friendly television.
 This group can be young couples, but most likely has at least one child.
-They are generally conservative and a higher percentage are home-owners compared to the US as a whole.
+They are generally conservative and a higher percentage are home-owners compared to the United States as a whole.
 They are thrifty, but are more willing to spend on activities they can do with the whole family rather than things (ESRI, 2017b).

 Market Potential